markmac99/pi-meteortools/auroracam/README.md

 The process generates a lot of data.
 Automatic housekeeping is performed and will compress, then delete older data.
 You can specify how many days to keep via the ini file.

-If you have access to an sftp server you can also configure the system to upload zipo files of data for safe keeping.
+If you have access to an sftp server you can also configure the system to upload zip files of data for safe keeping.
 You will need to  update the ARCHIVE section of the config file with the server, user, user's ssh key location, and the target folder.